camipozas/sap_rusa/README.md

 ## ***English Version***

-This is a bot for the extraction in SAP Fiori transaction, exactly FBL5N.
+This is a bot for the extraction in SAP Fiori transaction, exactly FBL5N at the end of the last month.

 The libraries used are:
 - Selenium